yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ![logo](/Tool_LG-Ultrafine-brightness/brightness.png)

+Per report in #3, the latest version might not work with Windows 10 1903 yet.

 ## Download

 ~~For commandline version, use the directory without GUI in its path.~~ the command line version is not maintained. you can always try it with a latest version libusb .dll.